omkarakatta/omkarakatta.github.io/_posts/2020-06-07-Using-Rmd-files-for-Posts.md

   chunk_output_type: console
 ---

-Some blog posts will require the use of data and data-driven graphics to convey information, so it would be helpful to incorporate R in creating blog posts while adhering to the style of the website, e.g., font style, background, etc. I use [Jesse Cambon’s blog post](https://jessecambon.github.io/2019/12/08/practical-tidy-evaluation.html) and the associated [Rmd file on GitHub](https://github.com/jessecambon/jessecambon.github.io/blob/master/_posts/2020-03-22-deploying-rmarkdown-online.Rmd) as a reference to accomplish this.
+Some blog posts will require the use of data and data-driven graphics to convey information, so it would be helpful to incorporate R in creating blog posts while adhering to the style of the website, e.g., font style, background, etc. I experiment with `ggplot`, `kable`, and `kableExtra`.

+I use [Jesse Cambon’s blog post](https://jessecambon.github.io/2019/12/08/practical-tidy-evaluation.html) and the associated [Rmd file on GitHub](https://github.com/jessecambon/jessecambon.github.io/blob/master/_posts/2020-03-22-deploying-rmarkdown-online.Rmd) as a reference to incorporate Rmd files as blog posts.

 ## YAML header